Is Wheat a Health Destroyer or a Body Healer

 So is wheat a health destroyer?
 Or a body healer?

-Weigh that question enough, and you’ll be left with an interesting conclusion: On the one hand, the grain of wheatgrass triggers obesity and a whole host of health-related issues.
-On the other, the grass of the grain can actually cure diseases, help you lose weight and restore overall health.
+Weigh that question enough, and you’ll be left with an interesting conclusion: On one hand, the grain of wheatgrass triggers obesity and a whole host of health-related issues.
+On the other, the grass of the grain can actually cure diseases, help you lose weight, and restore overall health.

 Mix with a quarter cup of water, and enjoy a shot of it.
 Ignore the clumps, as the substance contains no binders.
-You’ll savor a slightly sweet, barley-tasting juice – and, most importantly, the first step toward better health.
+You’ll savor a slightly sweet, barley-tasting juice.
+And, most importantly, this is the first step toward better health.